A Tight Bound of Hard Thresholding: Experiments

 Our first simulation aims at offering a big picture on the recovery performance.
 To this end, we vary the number of measurements $n$ from $1$ to $256$, roughly with a step size $8$.
 We also study the performance with respect to the true sparsity parameter $K$, which ranges from $1$ to $26$, roughly with step size $2$.
 The results are illustrated in Figure~\ref{fig:recovery}, where a brighter block means a higher percentage of success and the brightest ones indicate exact sparse recovery.
-It is apparent that PGD and HT-SVRG require fewer measurements for an accurate recovery than IHT, possibly due to the flexibility in sparsity parameter and step size.
+It is apparent that PGD and HT-SVRG require fewer measurements for an accurate recovery than IHT, possibly due to the flexibility in choosing the sparsity parameter and the step size.
 We also observe that as a stochastic algorithm, HT-SVRG performs comparably to PGD.
-This suggests that HT-SVRG is an appealing solution to large-scale sparse learning problems for which the condition number may grow with the sample size.
-In Figure~\ref{fig:recoverydetail}, we exemplify some of the results obtained from HT-SVRG by plotting a number of curves, so that one can examine the quantity of the percentage of success.
+This suggests that HT-SVRG is an appealing solution to large-scale sparse learning problems in that HT-SVRG is computationally more efficient.

+In Figure~\ref{fig:recoverydetail}, we exemplify some of the results obtained from HT-SVRG by plotting two kinds of curves: the success of percentage against the sample size $n$ and that against the signal sparsity $K$.
+In this way, one can examine the detailed values and can determine the minimum sample size for a particular sparsity.
+For instance, the left panel tells that to ensure that $80\%$ percents of the $16$-sparse signals are recovered, we have to collect $175$ measurements.
+We can also learn from the right panel that using $232$ measurements, any signal whose sparsity is $22$ or less can be reliably recovered.